qmk/qmk_firmware/keyboards/mitosis/keymaps/datagrok/readme.md

 - Enter is now in a more qwerty-familiar location, and may be activated with one hand.
   Numpad Enter is in the same position.

-- Rather than place Backspace opposite Space, I intentionally place it on a layer where it takes some effort to activate.
-  Backspace is one of the keys I most dislike on a QWERTY keyboard because it moves me away from homerow and I need to use it so often.
-  Rather than make it easier to strike, I want to discourage myself from using it by learning to type more accurately.

 - Why do I dislike [snake\_case](https://en.wikipedia.org/wiki/Snake_case) (`__variable_names_that_use_underscores_`)?
   Maybe because it's hard to type all those underscores requiring the shift key?
   Hypothesis: I'll be less annoyed by snake case by placing `_` at an unmodded position, right near the `space` key.